adidas/api-guidelines/rest-api-guidelines/guides/complete-api-development.md

       > Use **[SwaggerHub](https://design.api.3stripes.io/)** for the whole design process to the publication of the API specification.

    6. Follow the [adidas API guidelines](https://adidas.gitbook.io/api-guidelines/introduction/readme)
-   7. Publish the OAS file in SwaggerHub [under a specific project](https://design.api.3stripes.io/help/organizations/index) in the adidas organization.
-   8. Verify the OAS file you have written passes the Spectral test.
+   7. Verify the OAS file you have written passes the Spectral test.
-   9. Make sure the OAS file passes all adidas SwaggerHub style guide checks.
+   8. Make sure the OAS file passes all adidas SwaggerHub style guide checks.
 A red banned will be showed at the bottom of the editor if something is wrong with the OAS content.
-   10. Review the API Design
+   9. Review the API Design
-   11. Put the OAS file in a version control system \(VCS\) repository
-   12. Set up a CD pipeline to push OAS file from VCS to SwaggerHub, whenever the file is changed
+   10. Publish the version in Swagger Hub doing that inmmutable.

 2. **Develop the API**
-   1. Check out the VCS repository with the OAS file
+   1. Check out OAS file from Swagger Hub
    2. Set up the [Dredd API testing tool](https://github.com/apiaryio/dredd) locally
    3. Configure the Dredd for your project

-      ```text
+      ```bash
-       $ dredd init
+       dredd init
       ```

    4. Run the Dredd test locally

       > Against locally running API implementation, Every test should fail.